-Figure 5A shows the variant of the basic abstract problem that is a form of a classic signal discrimination task (Green & Swets, 1966).
+Figure 5A shows the variant of the basic abstract problem that is a form of a classic signal discrimination task (Green and Swets, 1966).
 Here, the subject always starts in state x_1 or x_2 , and the rules are assumed to be known, so that it is optimal to execute L in x_1 and R in x_2 .
-However, the cues c_1 and c_2 are partly confusable; in other words, the subject observes c{α} , which does not completely distinguish x_1 and x_2 , and so it is uncertain which of the two states it occupies.
-This problem is sometimes called partially observable, or involving a hidden state, since the subject occupies a true state in the world that we write as $x{\alpha} \in \{x_1, x_2\}$, but its identity is at least partially hidden from the subjects.
-The subjective problem is illustrated in Figure 5B.
+However, the cues c_1 and c_2 are partly confusable - in other words, the subject observes c{α} which does not completely distinguish x_1 and x_2 , and so it is uncertain which of the two states it occupies.
+This problem is sometimes called partially observable, or involving hidden state, since the subject occupies a true state in the world which we write as $x{\alpha} \in \{x_1, x_2\}$, but its identity is at least partially hidden from the subjects.
+The subjective problem is illustrated in figure 5B.

 To formalize this task, it is necessary to specify the coupling between cues and states.
-The natural model of this involves the conditional distributions over the possible observations (the cues) given the states which, in signal detection theory, are often assumed to be Gaussian, with means μ_1 and μ_2 (say, with $\mu_1 > \mu_2$) and variances σ_1^2 and σ_2^2 .
-These distributions are shown in miniature in Figures 5A and 5B.
+The natural model of this involves the conditional distributions over the possible observations (the cues) given the states: